andresoliva/LoRa-E5/README.md

 * A comparison between the expected differences in time when transmitting messages with 10 and 50 bytes of payload.
 * Entering Low Power and Wake up functions to optimize performance.
 ### Commands expected responses
 Here goes a list of what you should be seeing in your terminal based on this project configuration.
+You can see the  Grove-Wio-E5 commands list here for more information:https://files.seeedstudio.com/products/317990687/res/LoRa-E5%20AT%20Command%20Specification_V1.0%20.pdf
 #### Initial set Up
 ```html
 --------Command sent: